mjhaahr/Advent-of-Code-2024/README.md

 # data sets are stored in the inputs/day-# dir
 ```

+Each day uses a common utilities module (called `utils.py`), this stays in the top-level-directory for the repo, and is included using some path management shenanigans

 To create a new day, use the provided `makeday.py` script

 To add an input to the most recent day, use the provided `addinput.py` script